Click here to read the Spoken English New Testament, translated by Webb Mealy.

 The usual Christian answer to the question of how evil and suffering came to be in the world is this: The first human beings disobeyed God, and therefore God punished them and subjected them to suffering and death.
 God can't tolerate or be in the presence of sin, and our ancestors, Adam and Eve, sinned.
 Therefore they had to be sent out of the Garden of Eden, banned the presence of God.

 But according to the Bible, God can tolerate and be in the presence of sin, and in fact does tolerate sin and live in its immediate presence.
 To take one kind of example, in the book of Revelation Satan is called "the one who accuses our brothers and sisters in front of our God " (12.10; cf. Job 1.6ff, 2.1ff; 1 Kgs 22.19-23).
-In Psalm 82 we see a picture of God having a face-to-face argument with beings entrusted with judgment in "The person who has seen me has seen the Father."
+In Psalm 82 we see a picture of God having a face-to-face argument with beings entrusted with judgment in his heavenly court, accusing them of mistreating people and acting unjustly.
+To take another kind of example, Jesus says, "The person who has seen me has seen the Father."
 This means, at the least, if you want to know what the Father is like, then look at Jesus and he will show you.
 Could Jesus tolerate being around sinful people?
 I think the answer to this is clearly yes, he could tolerate being around sinners, and in fact sought them out in order to reconcile them to God through himself.

 We need to stop passing around the same old statements that are very often not questioned or tested, and look deeper into this matter.
 The root question I would like to begin with is this: What is the essence of "sin," and in what way does sin destroy the relationship between God and the created being that sins?